ABOUT US

 CEO of the NCEH

-Judith Simon MD will be the CEO of the Northern Community Eye Hospital.
-She will be managing the hospital and will oversee the transfer of funds from Right to Sight to NCEH.
-She and her team will optimize the efficiency of the clinical work and maximize productiviy the employees.
-She will be responsible for writing reports and giving feedback to donors.
+She is part of hospital management and is overseeing the transfer of funds from Right to Sight to NCEN.
+She and her team is responsible for optimizing the efficiency of the clinical work and maximizing productiviy the employees.
+She is also responsible for writing reports and giving feedback to donors.

-Perhaps most importantly, Dr. Simon will perform ophthalmological surgeries and train the next generation of eye doctors, surgeons, and ophthalmic nurses so that the NCEH will be sustainable, independent, and directed by Ghanaian healthcare professionals in the future.
+Perhaps most importantly, she is training the next generation of eye doctors, surgeons, and ophthalmic nurses so that the NCEN will be sustainable, independent, and directed by Ghanaian healthcare professionals in the future.

 Mr Jackson Tabka Kombat